-In a nice change from the typical side view of other beat 'em up games at that time, Street Fighting Man features a nicely detailed isometric view, with clearly drawn characters that are big enough for you to distinguish their moves.
-People are not animated as smoothly as Bushido, but still believable.
-The fun of Street Fighting Man lies in its nonstop action and a great atmosphere.
+In a nice change from the typical side view of other beat 'em up games of the time, Street Fighting Man features a nicely detailed isometric view, with clearly drawn characters that are big enough for you to distinguish their moves.
+They're not animated as smoothly as Bushido, but still believable.
+The fun of Street Fighting Man lies in its nonstop action and great atmosphere.
 When you approach a new gang's territory, for example, the game tells you whose turf you are on.
 Each gang has its own attack style and weapons, and some are tougher than others.
-Like River City Ransom, you can pick up various objects around the screen to use as weapon, although they are not very imaginative, and are hard to come by.
-If you enjoy beat 'em ups, Street Fighting Man remains one of the best late '80s entries that should keep you entertained.
+Like River City Ransom, you can pick up various objects around the screen to use as weapons, although they are not very imaginative, and are hard to come by.
+If you enjoy beat 'em ups, Street Fighting Man remains one of the best late '80s entries in the genre.
 Recommended!

 Reviewed by: Underdogs